maimisu/CS372-TDD/README.md

 I chose to do the string calculator exercise.

 1. An empty string returns zero- DONE!
-2. A single number returns the value
+2. A single number returns the value- DONE!
 3. Two numbers, comma delimited, returns the sum
 4. Two numbers, newline delimited, returns the sum
 5. Three numbers, delimited either way, returns the sum